microbit-foundation/dev-docs/latest-revision/latest-revision-editors.md

 #### MicroPython

-In the case of editors that use MicroPython, we propose the following approach which we introduced for the motion sensor update and beleive still works.
+In the case of editors that use MicroPython, we propose the following approach which we introduced for the motion sensor update and believe still works.

 If an unknown micro:bit version is detected, but that micro:bit already contains MicroPython at a newer version than the one the editor knows about use the serial port to flash just the python script to the [filesystem](https://bbcmicrobitmicropython.readthedocs.io/en/latest/filesystem.html)